 The fifth adjustment was approved by the Authority's Board in August, 2011 in conjunction with the authorization of the Move Illinois Program, and became effective on January 1, 2012 for passenger cars.
 The fifth adjustment increased passenger car tolls approximately 87%.
 The sixth adjustment was initially approved by the Authority's Board in November of 2008, was confirmed in August of 2011 and became effective on January 1, 2015.
 The sixth adjustment increased commercial vehicle toll rates by approximately 60%.
-Approximately two-thirds of the increase became effective on January 1, 2015, with one-sixth of the increase becoming effective on January 1, 2017.
+Approximately two-thirds of the increase became effective on January 1, 2015, with one-sixth of the increase becoming effective on January 1, 2016, and the remainder of the increase becoming effective on January 1, 2017.
 The sixth adjustment also imposed an annual inflator based on the Consumer Price Index for All Urban Consumers to commercial vehicle toll rates on January 1, 2018 and every January 1st thereafter.

 The Authority currently charges discounted rates for commercial vehicles during certain times and for passenger cars that utilize I-PASS instead of cash.
 Lower rates are charged for commercial vehicles using the Tollway System during overnight hours (10:00 p.m. - 6:00 a.m.) in order to help with congestion and expedite travel times.
-The daytime rates for the three commercial vehicle classes of large (Tier 4), medium (Tier 3) and small (Tier 2) are \$4.00, \$2.25 and \$1.50, respectively, at typical mainline plazas.
-The corresponding overnight (10:00 p.m. - 6:00 a.m.) rates are discounted to \$3.00, \$1.75 and \$1.00.
+The daytime rates for the three commercial vehicle classes of large (Tier 4), medium (Tier 3) and small (Tier 2) are \$5.60, \$3.15 and \$2.10, respectively, at typical mainline plazas.
+The corresponding overnight (10:00 p.m. - 6:00 a.m.) rates are discounted to \$4.20, \$2.45 and \$1.40.
 In addition to overnight discounting for commercial vehicles, the Authority discounts toll rates for passenger cars that are I-PASS users paying electronically by 50% compared to passenger car users paying with cash.
 At half of the Tollway's mainline plazas, passenger car I-PASS users pay \$0.75, compared to \$1.50 for passenger car users paying with cash.